-I buttoned up my coat, balanced myself; advanced slowly toward him, touched his shoulder, and said, 'The time has come; you must quit this place; I am sorry for you; here is money; but you must go.'
+I buttoned up my coat, balanced myself; advanced-slowly towards him, touched his shoulder, and said, "The time has come; you must quit this place; I am sorry for you; here is money; but you must go."

-'I would prefer not,' he replied, with his back still toward me.
+"I would prefer not," he replied, with his back still towards me.

-'You must.'
+"You must."